Modelizer/Laravel-Selenium/README.md

 ## Roadmap:
 1. ~~Firefox support added.~~ (Note: Only work when user has installed firefox locally)
 2. ~~Windows and Linux support needs to be added.~~
-3. ~~Drivers files should be get downloaded as per user specific operating sytem.~~
+3. ~~Drivers files should get downloaded as per user-specific operating system.~~
-4. API wiki needs to be created with more detail documentation, mean while you can refer [Integrated Package wiki](https://github.com/laracasts/Integrated/wiki/Learn-the-API).
+4. Add more support for more API.

 ## Summary:
 Many APIs such as `see`, `wait`, `submitForm` etc are been implemented in Laravel 5.3, and the whole goal of this package is to make it easier for the user to swap testing type anytime.